Personalized Dialogue Generation with Persona-Adaptive Attention: Experiments

 We also adopt the Hits@1 metric, which is the probability of outputting a correct candidate given 20 response candidates.
 For the evaluation of the Hits@1 metric, we add a classification head after the representation of last token $\hat{I}_R$ with one epoch of further fine-tuning to determine if the response candidate $\hat{I}_R$ is the ground truth given persona $I_P$ and context $I_U$.
 Specifically, we add one binary classification layer on the output of the decoder's last token:

 where $PAA(\cdot)$ indicates the Persona-Adaptive Attention calculation, the $\hat{h}_{R[-1]}$ means the representation of the last decoder's token input, and $\hat{y}$ is the classification result if $\hat{I}_R$ is the response given $I_U$ and $I_P$.
-The loss for training this head is the binary cross entropy loss, and the classification head is fine-tuned on the trained model.
+The loss for training this head is the binary cross-entropy loss, and the classification head is fine-tuned on the trained model.

 For the comparison to the large-scale language models, we use PPL and F1 reported in \citeauthor{OPT}'s work.
 Since \citeauthor{OPT} normalizes all the PPL to be in the space of the GPT2 tokenizer, our PPL is comparable to these large-scale language models.
 For the existing work, different work reports different metrics in their publications, so we summarize the three most common metrics: PPL, Hits@1, and F1.